devisscher/justacookbook/README.md

 - 🎨 **Beautiful Design** - Custom recipe-themed styling with warm, appetizing colors
 - 📱 **Responsive** - Works perfectly on desktop, tablet, and mobile
+- 📲 **Install as App** - Progressive Web App - install on your phone and use offline!
+- 🔌 **Offline Support** - Access recipes without internet after installing
 - 🔍 **Searchable** - Quick local search through all recipes
 - 🖨️ **Print-Friendly** - Optimized for printing recipes
 - 🖼️ **Recipe Images** - Support for hero images with captions and credits